Skip to main content

 Intended use

-The device is a computational software-only medical device intended to support health care providers in the assessment of skin structures, enhancing efficiency and accuracy of care delivery, by providing:
+The device is a computational software-only medical device leveraging computer vision algorithms to process images of the epidermis, the dermis and its appendages, among other skin structures, enhancing efficiency and accuracy of care delivery, by providing:

-• interpretative distribution representation of possible International Classification of Diseases (ICD) categories.
+• an interpretative distribution representation of possible International Classification of Diseases (ICD) categories that might be represented in the pixels content of the image

 Quantification of intensity, count and extent of visible clinical signs